Vlk357/Portable-Party-Portal/README.md

 - "admin" is the name of the admin user (set in `.env`)
 - <<ADMIN_PASSWORD>> is the password of the admin user (set in `.env`)

-You may need to install the the `requests` package using pip

 ### Streaming a movie

 For starting a stream in cinema you can use an admin panel built outside the shell application.
 It can be accessed by `https://<<YOUR_SERVER_LAN_IP>>:8443/cinema/admin/panel`.
 The panel is accessible only to a logged in admin user.